 Policy Resolution:

-Income Eligibility Verification Guidelines for Electric Homes New Construction (EHNC) Program
+Income Eligibility Verification Guidelines for Residential New Construction (ResNC) Program

 Policy Issue:

-The Electric Homes New Construction (EHNC) Program aims to support the development of all-electric, energy-efficient homes for households across ComEd territory.
-Verifying income eligibility in the context of new construction presents unique challenges, particularly when homes are not yet occupied, and traditional tenant-based verification methods are not feasible.
-To ensure that these challenges do not hinder participation or delay project timelines, the EHNC Program proposes multiple pathways for builders and developers to establish income eligibility.
-These pathways are designed to be efficient, minimally burdensome, and equitable—supporting timely delivery of incentives and ultimately opening a pathway for Income Eligible targeted offerings within the EHNC program.
+The Residential New Construction (ResNC) Program aims to support the development of all-electric, energy-efficient homes for households across ComEd territory.
+Verifying income eligibility in the context of residential new construction presents unique challenges, particularly when homes are not yet occupied, and traditional tenant-based verification methods are not feasible.
+To ensure that these challenges do not hinder participation or delay project timelines, the ResNC Program proposes multiple pathways for builders and developers to establish income eligibility.
+These pathways are designed to be efficient, minimally burdensome, and equitable—supporting timely delivery of incentives and ultimately opening a pathway for Income Eligible targeted offerings within the ResNC program.

 Policy Resolution:

-The following pathways are all acceptable ways to demonstrate income eligibility verification for projects completed in the EHNC program (including single-family and multifamily new construction).
+The following pathways are all acceptable ways to demonstrate income eligibility verification for projects completed in the ResNC program (including single-family and multifamily new construction).
 Each Program Administrator has the discretion to choose any of the following pathways:

 1. Participation in an Affordable Housing Program.
 Automatic qualification for any property that can provide documentation of participation in a project-based federal, state, or local affordable housing program (e.g., LIHTC, HUD, USDA, State HFA, local tax abatement).
 Tenant-based programs (e.g., Housing Choice Vouchers) are excluded as they do not guarantee affordability at the development level.

 2. Participation in the Weatherization Assistance Program.
 Submission of documentation showing a rehabbed property is on the waiting list for, currently participating in, or has in the last five years participated in the Weatherization Assistance Program.
+This pathway must also meet the following criteria where applicable:

+i.
+Developers must also demonstrate affordability through final sale prices (≤120% AMI for for-sale units) or rent levels (≤80% AMI for rental units)

+ii.
+A lease stabilization affidavit is required when the property will be renter occupied

+iii.
+Commitment to not reduce unit quantity.
+Exclusion applies to properties reducing the number of previously available housing units due to safety or zoning requirements

 3. Location in a Low-Income Census Tract.
 Location in a Census Tract identified by the Program Administrator as low-income using HUD’s Qualified Census Tracts.
+This pathway must also meet the following criteria where applicable:

-Developers must also demonstrate affordability through final sale prices (≤120% AMI for for-sale units) or rent levels (≤80% AMI for rental units). ease stabilization affidavit is recommended to ensure tenant 4.
-Rent Roll Documentation.
+i.
+Developers must also demonstrate affordability through final sale prices (≤120% AMI for for-sale units) or rent levels (≤80% AMI for rental units)

+ii.
+A lease stabilization affidavit is required when the property will be renter occupied

+iii.
+Commitment to not reduce unit quantity.
+Exclusion applies to properties reducing the number of previously available housing units due to safety or zoning requirements

+4. Rent Roll Documentation.
 Rehabbed projects may submit rent rolls documenting median rents charged by a property are at or below 80% of HUD’s Fair Market Rent.
-To ensure long-term affordability, developers should include provisions or commitments supporting preserve affordability for a minimum duration aligned with program goals.
+This pathway must also meet the following criteria where applicable:

+i.
+Developers must also demonstrate affordability through final sale prices (≤120% AMI for for-sale units) or rent levels (≤80% AMI for rental units)

+ii.
+A lease stabilization affidavit is required when the property will be renter occupied

+iii.
+Commitment to not reduce unit quantity.
+Exclusion applies to properties reducing the number of previously available housing units due to safety or zoning requirements